 Horizontal Position Accuracy is applicable for S-130 and follows the guidelines from S-100 Part 4c.

 S-130 products must be tested with Horizontal Position Accuracy checks prior to release by the data producer.
 The data producer must review the check results and address any issues to ensure sufficient quality of the data products.
-It is allowable to publish the data with a quality statement which indicates non-conformance.
+Data should only be published if it passes the test.

-In terms of Horizontal Position Accuracy, S-130 products must at least populate circularError95 that indicates the radius describing a circle in which the true point location lies with the probability of 95%.
+In terms of Horizontal Position Accuracy, S-130 products should populate circularError95 that indicates the radius describing a circle in which the true point location lies with the probability of 95%.

 Gridded Data Positional Accuracy